 As the technology industry grew, so did Jim’s practice.
 He was a senior partner at several large firms where he focused on trade secret and patent litigation.
 His successful jury defense of Adobe Systems as lead trial counsel in a patent infringement case was chosen by the National Law Journal as the only IP case among its Top Defense Verdicts of 1997.

 Mr. Pooley continued as a highly sought-after expert and trial lawyer in courts and in alternative dispute resolution, where he served as both advocate and neutral.
-In 2009, he was one of four co-authors of the initial “Patent Case Management Judicial Guide,” a comprehensive reference for both judges and lawyers, published by the Federal Judicial Center.
+In 2003, Jim co-authored the first edition of the "Trade Secret Case Management Judicial Guide", which was published by the Federal Judicial Center and is now in its fourth edition.
+In 2009, he was one of four co-authors of the initial “Patent Case Management Judicial Guide,” a comprehensive reference for both judges and lawyers, also published by the Federal Judicial Center.

 That same year, Mr. Pooley was appointed by the White House to become Deputy Director General of the World Intellectual Property Organization, an agency of the United Nations.
 Based in Geneva, Mr. Pooley was responsible for the international patent system (PCT).
 He spent five years as the U.N.'s top U.S. diplomat for intellectual property, championing the rights of IP owners, advocating for fair enforcement, and dealing with increasing public and private sector concern about cybersecurity in an age of heightened threats.

 Mr. Pooley taught for many years as an adjunct professor of law, and is an active lecturer and keynote speaker.
-His most recent law review article is "The Myth of the Trade Secret Troll," published by George Mason Law Review.
+His most recent law review article is "A Brief History of Trade Secret Law," published by AIPLA Quarterly.

 On December 2, 2015 Mr. Pooley was invited by the U.S. Senate Committee on the Judiciary to testify as an expert on trade secret law and litigation, discussing the proposed Defend Trade Secrets Act.
 That legislation created, for the first time, a federal civil claim for misappropriation of a company’s know-how.
 Read his testimony and see the video here.